 Will TRT work for me?

-Approximately 90% of men being treated for Low T by experienced urologists find success.
+Approximately 90% of men being treated for Low T by experienced urologists find success that will help you achieve peak sexual and athletic performance at medically appropriate levels of testosterone.

 Can I undergo TRT if I’m taking drugs for erectile dysfunction?